Web APIs & Data formats

 • to find out who the current player is, it use the Token

-• the opponent and the choice (heads or tails) are provided by the GameModel
+• Input: opponent and choice (heads or tails) are provided by the GamePlayModel

 The more, the better.